emmapa/proximity_kit/PK_MUV/README.md

 If the the light blinks: green-aqua, it means the tag was recognised as MUV, it could connect to the WiFi but it couldn't reach the MUV server.

 #### Check Routine
-With the check routine, you can verify the following features:
+To execute the check routine, press once the Config Switch and you can verify the following features:
 * battery level
 * WiFi connection
 * MUV server connectivity